Matt Whitt (he/him), MSW, LCSWA, PhD

-No one knows what you are going through better than you.
-In session, I listen carefully and center you as the expert on your own experience.
-I lead with empathy and validation, ask questions designed to generate insight, and help you balance the desire for change with frank self-acceptance.
+In session, I lead with empathy and validation, ask questions designed to generate insight, and help you balance the desire for change with frank self-acceptance.
 My fundamental assumption is that whatever you’re dealing with, it’s not all “in your head.”
+Together, we’ll explore your relationships, environments, and lived experience to alleviate suffering and build resilience.

 I look forward to working with you!